mniet2009/k8s-scaler/README.md

 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster
-1. Install Instances of Custom Resources:
+1. Install Instances of Custom Resources:-

 ```sh
 kubectl apply -f config/samples/